Halima Buba

 Halima Buba is a Nigerian business woman and banker from Adamawa state.
 She currently serves as the Managing Director and CEO of Sun Trust Bank plc.

 Life

-Buba graduated with a bachelors degree in Business management and MBA from the University of Maiduguri.
+Buba graduated with a bachelor's degree in Business management and MBA from the University of Maiduguri.
 She is an alumnus of the Lagos Business School and honorary member of the Chartered Institute of Bankers and a Fellow of the Institute of Management Consultants.

 She was appointed as the MD/CEO of Sun Trust Bank in January 2021 after serving as the deputy general manager in Ecobank Nigeria.